Zachfmac/Server/ISSUE_TEMPLATE.md

 - We may advise you to update if you are experiencing an issue that has been fixed in the latest "recommended" version
 - StargateMC staff will not provide any guarrantees of support for those running additional mods in our pack.
 If you would like to see a mod added, please request it using this form.

+**Character Name In-game**

+*As Github usernames can differ from Minecraft ones, please include your current player name*

 **Description**